Florida Residency: Guide for Digital Nomads

 Can you have more than one residence in Florida?

 Yes, it is possible to have more than one residence in Florida.
-While an individual can have multiple residences, they can only have one domicile, which is considered their permanent home.
+While an individual can have multiple residences, they can have only one domicile, which is considered their permanent home.

 Each residence serves as a place of residence, but only one can be designated as the domicile, which is legally significant in determining residency status and tax obligations.